MarkusMusch/bot/README.md

 ### Writing a Strategy

 Our example is a strategy that bets on the continuation of an ongoing trend.
-If the market is in an up-trend, and certain criteria are satisfied, the strategy enters a long trade to profit from the continuation of the up-trend.
-In the same way, we enter a short trade if the market is in an ongoing down-trend and certain criteria are satisfied.
+If the market is in an up-trend, and certain criteria are met, the strategy enters a long trade to profit from the continuation of the up-trend.
+In the same way, we enter a short trade if the market is in an ongoing down-trend.

-Whilst the abstract strategy class is in the /bot/src/ directory, the actual implementation of a particular strategy is in the /bot/src/strategies directory.
+Whilst the abstract strategy class is in the bot/src/ directory, the actual implementation of a particular strategy is in the bot/src/strategies directory.

-So, to implement our trend continuation strategy we create a new file in the /bot/src/strategies/ directory.
+So, to implement our trend continuation strategy, we create a new file in the bot/src/strategies/ directory.
 In our case it is called ContinuationTrade.py.
 In this file we implement the trade logic in a class that inherits from Strategy.

 <p align="center">
   <img src="https://github.com/MarkusMusch/bot/blob/main/images/strategy_inheritance.png"